danish-codes-sometimes/gaussian-grep/README.md

 # gaussian-grep
-some linux shell script for grepping data from gaussian output
+A linux shell script for grepping data from gaussian output.

+# Edits by Danish
+Minor customisations for getting data in kcal/mol